I know we're a heartbeat away from Easter, but I just couldn't stop myself from posting one more holiday recipe for 2016 season.

 |Change servings? donuts||Change the Units?|

-- In the bowl of a tabletop mixer (or large bowl for a hand mixer), add milk, 2 tablespoons of all-purpose flour, 2 tablespoons granulated sugar, and the yeast.
+- In the bowl of a tabletop mixer (or large bowl + a hand mixer), add milk, 2 tablespoons of all-purpose flour, 2 tablespoons granulated sugar, and the yeast.
 Give it a quick stir and allow yeast to bloom for 5-8 minutes.
-If yeast bloom was successfull, mxture should look puffy or at least thicker with a light tan color.
-If mixture looks unchanged and most of the yeast granuales are still visible, the yeast may be dead.
+If yeast bloom was successful, mixture should look puffy or at least thicker with a light tan color.
+If mixture looks unchanged and most of the yeast granules are still visible, the yeast may be dead.
 If so, you'll need to try to bloom the yeast again with fresh ingredients.

-- With floured hands, lift the dough out of the bowl and shape into a ball.
-Quickly whipe out your mixing bowl (must be clean and dry) and place the dough ball back inside.
-Cover the bowl with a towl and allow dough to rise for 90 minutes in a warm, draft-free environemnt.
-I typically run my dryer for on low for 10 minutes and then place the bowl inside with the door closed.
+- Lightly flour a plate.
+With floured hands, lift the dough out of the bowl and shape into a ball and place it on the plate.
+Quickly wipe out your mixing bowl (must be clean and dry) and place the dough ball back inside the bowl.
+Cover the bowl with a towel and allow dough to rise for 90 minutes in a warm, draft-free environment.
 Once risen, dough should have doubled in size.
+TIP: I typically run my dryer for on low for 10 minutes, turn it off, and then place the bowl inside the dyer with the door closed.

 - Transfer chocolate ganache to a wide-mouthed bowl and allow to cool for 20 minutes.